databricks/genai-cookbook/genai_cookbook/nbs/3-deep-dive-chain.md

 ### Retrieval

-The retrieval tool of the RAG Agent is responsible for finding the most relevant chunks of information given a retrieval query.
+The retrieval tool of the RAG agent is responsible for finding the most relevant chunks of information given a retrieval query.
 In the context of unstructured data, retrieval typically involves one or a combination of semantic search, keyword-based search, and metadata filtering.
 The choice of retrieval strategy depends on the specific requirements of your application, the nature of the data, and the types of queries you expect to handle.
 Let's compare these options:

 1. **Semantic search:** Semantic search uses an embedding model to convert each chunk of text into a vector representation that captures its semantic meaning.
 By comparing the vector representation of the retrieval query with the vector representations of the chunks, semantic search can retrieve documents that are conceptually similar, even if they don't contain the exact keywords from the query.